mlox/mlox/mlox/mlox_readme.txt

 - optimally reorders your load order to avoid known problems, where "optimally" is relative to the quality and coverage of the rule-base.
-(Currently the rule-base knows about many of the popular Morrowind mods, but there is more work to be done to include more mods).
+(As of March 2009 the rule-base knows about many of the popular Morrowind mods, but there is more work to be done to include more mods).
 - warns about missing pre-requisites
 - warns about plugin conflicts
 - prints notes for things you might want to know about a mod, but may have overlooked in the Readme, or things discussed in forum posts you may have missed.
 - mlox is customizable via a separate user rules file.
-- can also check someone else's load list, you can paste the list into the mlox GUI, or load the list from a file.
+- can also check someone else's load list, you can paste their load ordr into the mlox GUI, or load it from a file.
 - it runs on Windows or Linux! :)

 (Note that mlox does not tell you if you have missing Meshes or Textures, it is only a load order tool, and does not report problems with resources).

 ------------------------------------------------------------
-o Installation and quick start
+o Installation and Quick Start

 oo Requirements